Sanduk Ruit: Early career and marriage

 While in Australia, Ruit gained further deep specialization in eye surgery.
 Ruit and Hollows created the Small Incision Cataract Surgery (SICS), which used intraocular lenses, and Ruit became the first Nepali doctor to use intraocular lenses.
 To gain donations to make eye surgeries more affordable and accessible in Nepal, he established Nepal Eye Program Australia, later renamed The Fred Hollows Foundation.
-He was offered to stay and work in Australia, but he returned to Nepal and continued to work at Tripureshwor Eye Hospital.
+He was offered to stay and work in Australia, but he returned to Nepal and continued to work at Tripureshwor Eye Hospital.He created the Nepal Eye Bank in 1996 located in a hospital in Kathmandu to collect cataracts for transplant surgeries.
+At first donations were slow due to fear among the Hindu and Buddhist population that if they donated their cataracts they would reincarnate blind.
+He worked with Hindu and Buddhist religious leaders to convince people that their physical bodies would not affect reincarnation and that donating would actually increase their karma.

 Ruit married Nanda Shrestha, an ophthalmic nurse, in 1987.
 He has one son and two daughters.